antoniopco95/antoniopco95/README.md

-Prazer, 👋meu nome é Antônio Oliveira
+Hi, 👋 my name is Antônio Oliveira
 =================================

-Desenvolvedor de Software Full Stack
+Full Stack Software Developer
 -------------

-Venho programando desde o início de 2023 e sinto que me desenvolvi muito nos últimos meses.
-Já estudei: HTML, CSS, Javascript, React, Node, PostgreSQL e estou muito entusiasmado para aprender mais...
+I've been programming since the beginning of 2023 and I feel like I've developed a lot in the last few months.
+I've already studied: HTML, CSS, Javascript, React, Node, PostgreSQL and I'm very excited to learn more...

-* 🌍  Moro em  Belo Horizonte - MG
+* 🌍  I'm based in Belo Horizonte- MG
-* ✉️  Você pode entrar em contato comigo em [antoniopco95@gmail.com](mailto:antoniopco95@gmail.com)
+* ✉️  You can contact me at [antoniopco95@gmail.com](mailto:antoniopco95@gmail.com)
-* 🧠  Estou estudando TypeScript
+* 🧠  I'm currently studying typing
-* ⚡  Sou um troll no League of Legends, eles dizem..
+* ⚡  I'm a troll in League of Legends, they say...

 <a href="https://www.github.com/antoniopco95" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/antoniopco95?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>